Hurricane protection: will insurance cover disaster damage

 Insurance for homeowners, apartments or renters will reimburse you for any additional costs you incur because you are unable to live in your damaged home, such as hotel bills, meals, and laundry costs.

-“Insurance covers only those expenses that you would not normally have,” says Worths.
-"It is also limited either by a percentage of your home's coverage limit or by time, so check your policy to see what type of coverage you have."
+“Insurance only covers expenses that you wouldn’t normally have,” Worters says.
+“It is also limited either by a percentage of your home coverage limit or by time, so check your policy to see what type of coverage you have.”

 Any theft or damage to your home by burglars or vandals following a natural disaster is also covered by insurance.